sfar956/PDGWAS_regulatorynetworks/README.md

 # PDGWAS_regulatorynetworks

-This repository contains the supplementary tables for the paper "Establishing gene regulatory networks from Parkinson's disease risk loci"
+This repository contains the supplementary tables, and bootstrapping analysis script, for the paper "Establishing gene regulatory networks from Parkinson's disease risk loci".
+See below for supplementary table descriptions.

 Supplementary table 1: Nalls et al. 2019 GWAS dataset.
 Data downloaded directly from the publication Supplementary files.
 Odds ratios obtained from the IPDGC PD locus web browser.